Joel4763/darbycat.github.io/_posts/2019-09-10-APCSA-Java-Slides.markdown

 ---
 Here are the slides for each of the units following the APCSA curriculum.
 You can use these as a reference with explanations/images.

+[Here](https://apcentral.collegeboard.org/pdf/ap-computer-science-a-course-and-exam-description.pdf?course=ap-computer-science-a) is the pdf for the class by the college board.

 **Make sure you are signed in to your Hilliard Schools account to gain access**

 [Unit 1](https://docs.google.com/presentation/d/1rs57jHu4ofEM3HrYalIaJXKalVqJqA397TZy_K3hplo/edit?usp=sharing) 2.5-5%